 I didn’t listen to my Spidey Sense ( or follow my business processes)

 The Sense is only good if you pay attention to it.
 Which I did not.
-There was that doubt niggling in the back of my brain ….
+There was that doubt niggling in the back of my brain, though ….

 “What happened?”

-The person who approved this four-phase electronic effort didn’t calculate the final cost of all phases.
+The person who approved this electronic effort didn’t calculate the final cost of all phases.
 She ‘left’ the company as everything fell apart.
+Uh-huh.

 Thrown under the metaphorical bus

-We had worked on several projects in the past, but she was out of her element with managing this new technical direction.
-Instead of explaining this to her boss, she let me take the brunt.
+We had worked on several projects, but she was out of her element managing this new technical direction.
+Instead of explaining that to her boss, she threw me under the bus when it went off course.

 OUCH, again.